What are the Different Types of Solar Panels

 Monocrystalline silicon is used in the manufacturing of high-performance solar cells.
 These types of solar panels can achieve 17% efficiency, compared to other types of less expensive cells including thin film and polycrystalline which can achieve around 10% efficiency.

-Few solar charger companies use monocrystalline panels because of the high costs to produce solar cells.
+Few solar charger companies use monocrystalline panels because of the high costs of producing solar cells.
 Monocrystalline panels are becoming more popular though because consumers are looking for more efficient types of solar panels.

 Thin-film solar panels are made from layers of photovoltaic material on a substrate.
 They are the least expensive type of solar panel, but they are also the least efficient.
 Thin-film panels are suitable for use in large-scale solar projects, as they can be produced in large quantities.